handsomecode/astrology-motion-ios/README.md

 - Creating custom-easing functions, based on Cubic Bézier curves.

-If you are interested in more features of iOS10 Animations SDK, take a look into the article - [Crafting Delightful Animations in iOS 10](http://handsome.is/crafting-delightful-animations-in-ios-10/).
+If you are interested in more features of iOS10 Animations SDK, take a look at the article - [Crafting Delightful Animations in iOS 10](http://handsome.is/crafting-delightful-animations-in-ios-10/).

 # Requirements
 - iOS 10.0+